 The basis of our company is our knowledge of people.
 I can’t say that enough.
 Anyone with a driving licence can drive a taxi.
 But there are only a few who can relate to people in such a way that customers keep choosing them.
 This is what we train our chauffeurs for.
 As well as the necessary diplomas, they also complete our own internal training.
 This means my chauffeurs always provide the transport I intended.
 Personal and professional.
 This has led to a loyal customer base over the years, and which is still growing every day.

 A taxi driver must be diplomatic above all.
 You have to deal with all kinds of people and certain situations may develop.
 These might be pleasant, but can also be less pleasant.
 Driving a taxi is one of the most personal jobs around.
 You are often alone in the car with a customer and you hear all sorts of stories.
 You become a skilled people person after a while and you see the bigger picture in society.
 Actually, every politician should be a taxi driver for a while.

 Although the taxi sector is a real male-dominated world, we always have around 30% female taxi drivers working for us.
 After all, a good mix reflects society and encourages courteous behaviour within the team and – even more importantly – towards customers, which in turn has a positive effect on the service we provide.

-We have innovated throughout our 25-year existence.
-For instance, we were one of the first taxi companies to drive electric cars.
+We have innovated since our existence.
+For instance, we were one of the first taxi companies in 2003 to drive electric cars.
 Unfortunately, the time wasn’t right yet, because the action radius of the cars was too limited and the car was not spacious enough for passengers.
 I think that electric motoring is definitely the future of driving.
-In the meantime, we have opted for LPG (green gas) It is used by 70% of our fleet.
-LPG is currently the most sustainable fuel for passenger vehicles
+After this, in 2006, we have opted for LPG (green gas).
+At this moment all of our cars meet the EURO-6 standard.

 Towards the next 25 years